igoroctaviano/jsunpers/es6/bundle.md

 ## But what? why?

 Most browsers have a minimum delay that is more then 0, so putting 0 as delay means: Put this task in the basket as soon as possible.
-If you dont pass the delay parameter to the *setTimeout* function, it menas that it wont necessarily run right away, neither will explicitly settting the delay to 0.
+If you don't pass the delay parameter to the *setTimeout* function, it means that it won't necessarily run right away, neither will explicitly setting the delay to 0.
 The reason is that *setTimeout* removes the function from the execution queue and it will only be invoked after JavaScript has finished with the current execution queue.

-When you use a *let* variable in the *for* loop, it means that this variable is not acessible before they are declared in their enclosing block.
+When you use a *let* variable in the *for* loop, it means that this variable is not acessible before it was declared in their enclosing block.
 A variable declared as *let* are block scoped variables.
 So it means that it only exists inside the *for* loop block.
-But when you use *var* instead, it means that the variable is scoped to the nearest function block, not in you were using *let* where it would be scoped to the nearest enclosing block. **But both are global if OUTSIDE any block!**
+But when you use *var* instead, it means that the variable is scoped to the nearest function block, its not the case if you were using *let*, where it would be scoped to the nearest enclosing block. **But both are global if OUTSIDE any block!**

     let me = 'go';   // globally scoped var i = 'able';  // globally scoped